 Hamilton is a larger medium-sized city located in the state of Ohio.
 With a population of 62,407 people and 21 constituent neighborhoods, Hamilton is the 11th largest community in Ohio.

-Unlike some cities, Hamilton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hamilton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hamilton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hamilton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hamilton who work in office and administrative support (17.17%), sales jobs (9.35%), and food service (7.02%).
+There are especially a lot of people living in Hamilton who work in office and administrative support (17.71%), sales jobs (9.74%), and food service (7.75%).

 Hamilton is a somewhat ethnically-diverse city.
 The people who call Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamilton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hamilton include Irish, English, Italian, and Scottish.

 The most common language spoken in Hamilton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.